andreea-zaharia/AstroVianu-AstroPi/README.md

 - has a global flag, humanPresence, tracking the state of the detection activity, which is equal to one if an astronaut is currently in the module - the calibration subprogram will not run while an astronaut is in the module

 ## Secondary Mission - Magnetic Field Study
+Preoccupied with the effects that the geomagnetic reversal might have on Earth's magnetic field and, consequently, on the radiation protection, we are grateful for having had the opportunity to study the intensity of the magnetic field within the Astro Pi Challenge.
 ### Data Acquistion Code Description
 - measures the magnetic induction (in microteslas), on the three axes, x, y and z, and the direction of North, in degrees, using the incorporated magnetometer
 - keeps track of the data from the IMU, to calculate the acceleration.